MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-state.md

 public ConversationState ConversationState { get; }
 public UserState UserState { get; }
 ```
 After making the changes, save the file.
 Next, we will update the Startup class to create `UserState` object to persist anything at the user-scope.
-The `ConversationState` is already exists.
+The `ConversationState` already exists.
 ```csharp

 services.AddBot<EchoWithCounterBot>(options =>